Clément Rodrigues

-Clément Rodrigues (born 4 December 2000) is a French professional footballer who plays as a forward for club Le Puy, on loan from club Bastia.
+Clément Rodrigues (born 4 December 2000) is a French professional footballer who plays as a forward for club Bastia.

 Rodrigues began his senior club with Angoulême, before leaving for amateur club Deux Mers.
 After helping the club get promoted to the National 3 in his only season with them, he left for Bassin d'Arcachon in 2022.
 He scored 12 goals with the Regional 1 side before moving to National club Concarneau in 2023.
 He left for Bastia in 2024.
 Rodrigues was loaned to EFL League One club Barnsley in 2025.
 After making 6 appearances without scoring for Barnsley, he returned to Bastia.
 He was subsequently loaned to National club Orléans in the summer of 2025.

 Career

 Early career

 Rodrigues began with his local club, Chasseneuil, before leaving for National 2 club Angoulême.
 He progressed up Angoulême's youth teams before being promoted to the senior team, where he made five appearances.
 In 2021, Rodrigues left for Régional 1 Nouvelle-Aquitaine team Deux Mers.
 He scored 13 goals in his only season and helped the club get promoted to National 3.
 However, he returned to the Regional 1 with Bassin d'Arcachon, due to the instability of Deux Mers.
 He scored 12 goals in the league, which attracted attention from National club Concarneau.